 Wētā Workshop is an award-winning concept design and manufacturing facility for the entertainment industries, founded by Richard Taylor and Tania Rodger in 1987.

-The company came from a humble beginnings, with Richard and Tania using a room of their Wellington flat as their very first ‘workshop’.
+The company came from humble beginnings, with Richard and Tania using a room of their Wellington flat as their very first ‘workshop’.

 Over a decade later, Wētā Workshop, and Wellington, were catapulted on to the world stage thanks to their creation of sets, costumes, armour, weapons, creatures, miniatures and more for The Lord of the Rings film trilogy.